jred55/azure-voting-app-redis-1/README.md

     ![](./images/hld_variables.png)

     Make sure that the `MANIFEST_REPO` variable is set to your newly created repository for storing kubernetes manifests.
-6. You need to make changes to ACR url so that it points to your ACR
+6. You need to make changes to ACR url so that it points to your ACR.
+To do this go to your HLD repo and update the ACR in the following file azure-voting-app<or your HLD>/charts/azure-voting-app/values.yaml

 7. Run the pipeline once again and it should succeed.